-Dawn of the Arcana Volume One is a manga by Rei Toma, and it was published in North America by Viz Media’s Shojo Beat imprint in 2011.
-The series is rated “T” for teens; from what I’ve read of the series so far, I would agree with this rating.
+Dawn of the Arcana Volume One is a published in North America by VIZ Media’s Shojo Beat imprint in 2011.
+The series is rated “T” for teens.
+From what I’ve read of the series so far, I would agree with this rating.

 Written by: Rei Toma